 Trend Micro Research recently conducted a global study polling more than 2,300 IT security decision makers from 21 countries to determine the reality of SOCs and narrow-in on solving current challenges.
 The study revealed that 55% of SOCs have security infrastructure that is not in use, with the most common reason being lack of integration.

 Integration is a must for teams operating in a variety of environment, systems, and applications.
 They need to monitor and manage each — and the connections between each — without slowing down innovation or causing business delays.
 All of which is very complicated when leveraging point products with limited integration.

 Enter: the unified cybersecurity platform.
 Security leaders may be hesitant to adopt yet another approach if it requires a rip and replace.
-But even organisations that have invested in specific point products can benefit from adopting a platform-based approach.
-The opportunity to resolve longstanding pain points while laying the groundwork for consolidation, knowing that each addition will mesh seamlessly with the others and unlock new benefits through synergy, makes it a worthwhile endeavour.
+But even organizations that have invested in specific point products can benefit from adopting a platform-based approach.
+The opportunity to resolve longstanding pain points while laying the groundwork for consolidation, knowing that each addition will mesh seamlessly with the others and unlock new benefits through synergy, makes it a worthwhile endeavor.

 Choosing a platform vendor

 Not all cybersecurity platforms are built the same.
 Many vendors may try to pass off a discounted product bundle as a platform.
-Consider the following capabilities when selecting a vendor to maximise your investment and security posture:
+Consider the following capabilities when selecting a vendor to maximize your investment and security posture: